European nailing fin windows – quick guide

 explains Patryk Lakucewicz, Key Account Manager at debesto.

-If you’d like to learn more about European window installation without nailing fin, watch the video.
-There you will see an Aluprof aluminum window that is installed in an American home using the European method.
+If you’d like to learn more about European window installation without nailing fin, watch the video below.
+You will see there an Aluprof aluminum window that is installed in an American home using the European method.

-What if your installers are only used to American windows with a nailing fin?
+What if your installers are only used to American nailing flange windows?

 Perhaps you have seen European windows at a friend’s house that were installed in a building without the special flange commonly used in the US.
 Would you like to try windows from Europe at your place, but can’t imagine installing windows without a fin, or are worried about whether your team can handle such a task?